StudioSphere Pulse — Audio Intelligence

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the tool starts a temporary, email-free trial and returns an API key.
-It distinguishes itself from sibling tools like purchase_token_pack by emphasizing 'email-free' and 'no Stripe Checkout'.
+The description clearly states the tool starts a temporary, email-free Pulse trial and returns a short-lived API key.
+It distinguishes from sibling tools like purchase_token_pack or request_payment_link by specifying that no Stripe session is created and it's for free trial use.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.